GChristensen/ubiquitywe/README.md

 Although UbiquityWE is aimed to retain resemblance with the original Ubiquity as much as possible, there are some notable differences which emerge, in part, from Firefox Quantum limitations:

-* Because there is no command subscription model anymore, each command is required to have an UUID.
-Although, commands generally are able to run without an UUID, in this case they would not be able to store persistent data through "Bin" interface (but still be able to do this through WebExtension API directly) and it would be not possible to add such a command into context menu.
-An RFC 4122 v4 complaint UUID is generated automatically for commands inserted through command editor templates.
+* Because there is no command subscription model anymore which used subscription URLs to identify commands, each command is required to have an UUID to work properly.
-* Since there is no sandboxed evaluation available in Firefox WebExtensions, the Bin persistent storage interface is reachable only through arguments of execute/preview handler methods.
+* The Bin persistent storage interface is reachable only through the last arguments of execute/preview handler methods and is wrapped in an object.
 Insert the "full-featured" command template at UbiquityWE command editor for an example.
 * Some original Utils/CmdUtils API is not implemented because there are no such possibilities in Firefox Quantum or no easily reachable/public web API available anymore (which